200 Facts About Nepal and Nepali | Nepalese

 1. Mo: Mo and Chow Mein are the favorite food:

 One thing that no Nepalese people miss while eating food is Mo: Mo.
-Nepalese people whenever to go to restaurants or anywhere else to have launched, they always order Mo: Mo.
+Nepalese people whenever to go to restaurants or anywhere else to have launched, always order Mo: Mo.
 If not Mo: Mo, Then they go for chow mein.
-That’s why Mo: Mo and Chow Mein shop are considered as one of the most successful starting up business in Nepal.
+That’s why Mo: Mo and Chow Mein shops are considered one of the most successful starting-up businesses in Nepal.